HungKNguyen/MineSweeperCloneAndAISolver/README.md

 ```
 % python3 main.py
 ```
-By default this will create a game with 16x16 grid and 40 bombs.
+By default, this will create a game with 16x16 grid and 40 bombs.
 You can also run this in an IDE.
-## Addtional Setting
+## Additional Setting
-You can put an addtional argument to indicate preset difficulties:
+You can put an additional argument to indicate preset difficulties:
 ```
 % python3 main.py beginner
 ```